• Share this on:

 • Find French frozen food importers via Europages.

 Belgium is the largest producing, exporting and re-exporting country for frozen vegetables in Europe.
-It accounted for 45% of total European exports in 2020.
-Germany, France, UK, the Netherlands and Italy are the main export destinations for frozen vegetables from Belgium.
+It accounted for 35% of total European exports in 2023.
+Germany, France, the United Kingdom, the Netherlands and the United States of America are the main export destinations for frozen vegetables from Belgium.

 Belgian production of frozen vegetables is concentrated in the regions of East Flanders and West Flanders and focuses mainly on carrots, beans, spinach, peas, cauliflower and Brussels sprouts.
 Belgian companies do not source all of their vegetables domestically, and frozen vegetables that are not produced in Belgium are sourced from other countries.